uri-library-data-services/iassist-preview/content/blog/iassist-needs-you-write-blog-post-about-some-aspect-conference.md

 Turn your personal notes into a gift that keeps on giving.

-If you have any trouble posting (as a member) simply contact iassistwebmaster\@gmail.com and we\'ll sort you out.
+If you have any trouble posting (as a member) simply contact iassistwebmaster@gmail.com and we'll sort you out.

 Robin Rice